dpi/drupal-geocoder/README.md

 The geocoder submodules are needed to set-up and implement Geocode and Reverse Geocode functionalities on Entity fields from the Drupal backend:
-* The **geocoder_field** module adds the ability to setup Geocode operations among string/text fields on entity insert/edit and as field Geo formatters, using all the available Geocoder Provider Plugins and Output Geo Formats (via Dumpers).
+* The **geocoder_field** module adds the ability to setup Geocode operations on entity insert & edit operations among specific fields types so as field Geo formatters, using all the available Geocoder Provider Plugins and Output Geo Formats (via Dumpers).
 * The **geocoder_geofield** module provides integration with Geofield (module/field type) and the ability to both use it as target of Geocode or source of Reverse Geocode with the other fields;